Frequently Asked Questions

 Q: How will I know the settings to run the microwave at to reach my target throughput?

-A: There are many different ways you can figure this out, one way would be to do trial-and-error until you stumble upon the settings that produce the target product the fastest, this however can take a lot of time, money and wasted product.
-We however recommend doing small scale testing and then brief medium scale or pilot testing in order to learn how your product behaves when microwaved.
+A: There are many different ways you can figure this out, one way would be to do trial-and-error until the optimal settings that produce the target product the fastest are determined empirically; however, this can be costly in terms of time, money and wasted product.
+We recommend doing small scale testing and then brief medium scale or pilot testing in order to learn how your product behaves when microwaved.
 We then use this data in our proprietary software to extrapolate the equipment, power and settings needed to produce your target quality and amount of product.

 Q: How is an industrial microwave different then what I have at home?